 She called her new settlement Gravesend.
 But the new town had a rocky beginning.
-Though she had cautioned all her fellow settlers to pay the local American Indians for any land they wanted to use, there were misunderstandings.
-The local Indians did not embrace the concept of property ownership.
+Though she had cautioned all her fellow settlers to pay the local Native Americans for any land they wanted to use, there were misunderstandings.
+The indigenous people did not embrace the concept of property ownership.
 Payments were for fishing rights, they believed, while the colonists expected full ownership of the land they paid for.

-Soon, the Indians attacked and the settlers gathered in Lady Moody's sizeable home for protection.
+Soon, the Natives attacked and the settlers gathered in Lady Moody’s sizable home for protection.
 Deborah Moody toyed with the idea of returning to her home and land in Massachusetts.
 Peter had by now returned to England.
 He would eventually be executed as a regicide for his role in the trial and execution of Charles I.